 Following the referendum in June 2016, and the subsequent triggering of Article 50 in March 2017, the UK Government’s policy is to plan for withdrawal from the EU.

-The UK will formally withdraw from the EU in March 2019, although there is likely to be a period of transition in which the basis for the UK’s long-term relationships with the rest of the EU will be thought through and implemented.
+The UK will formally withdraw from the EU by October 2019, although there is likely to be a period of transition in which the basis for the UK’s long-term relationships with the rest of the EU will be thought through and implemented.

 This creates uncertainty in all industries and organisations, including the railways, so RSSB is working on behalf of its members to address issues of concern and get as much clarity about the impact of Brexit, and the way future arrangements for standards and regulation might work.